1-AlenToma/react-native-short-style/README.md

 ```

+note: some components is using settings for `@expo/vector-icons 15` like FormGroup info icons, so if used below the current version then assign your own icons for ex infoIcon props
 Now the library is developed recently and you may find some bugs, please report those and I will try fix theme asap.